Illinois Barber Exam 2026: Everything You Need to Know

 In Illinois, you can retake the barber exam three times without having to do anything else.

-You’ll need to wait 30 days from the date of your exam to reschedule, and you’ll need to reapply (which can be done here) and pay the fee each time you retake the test.
+You must wait 30 days to reschedule, reapply, (which can be done here) and pay the fee for each retake.

 How long does barber school take in Illinois?

-How do I transfer my barber’s licence to Illinois?
+How do I transfer my barber’s license to Illinois?

 How do I get my barber’s license in Illinois?

-To get your barber’s license in Illinois, you have to complete 1,500 hours of schooling in a licensed barber school.
+To get your barber’s license in Illinois, you have to complete 1,500 hours of schooling in a licensed barber school and pass the written PSI exam with a score of 75 or higher.
+After passing, you’ll receive an application for licensure and your CTS score report by mail within 1-2 weeks.

 How do I renew my barber license in Illinois?